Plant Care & Information

 Dig & Insert

 Dig deeper and wider than the roots.
-Insert seedling.
 Do not break the root bundle!

 Firm Soil

 Gently firm soil to remove air pockets.
-Do not stomp, as this compacts the soil too much.
+Do not stomp or compact heavily.

 The "Root Collar" Rule